shmugoh/shmugoh.github.io/markdown/index.md

 'secret snack stash.'
 But beware, that once I get obsessed with something, there's no turning back.

-This website is pure HTML & CSS.
-No JavaScript is involved (check out the network logs!
-258 kB as of writing this).
+This website is pure HTML & CSS; zero JavaScript (check out the network logs!
+350 kB as of writing this).
-As writing raw HTML can be tedious, this website was written with Markdown, using _create-new-site_ (soon), and fully translated to a static website.
+As writing raw HTML can be tedious, this website was written with Markdown, using _create-new-site_ (soon), fully translating it to a static website.

 | Username                                 | Platform     |
 | ---------------------------------------- | ------------ |